 What are you doing?

-Fortunately, most international travel does not raise any export control concerns, in part because no export license is required for the temporary export to a non-sanctioned country of commercially available laptops, tablets and/or cell phones with standard commercially available software.
+Fortunately, most international travel does not raise any export control concerns.
+This is in part because no export license is required for the temporary export to a non-sanctioned country of commercially available laptops, tablets, and/or cell phones with standard commercially available software.
 In other instances, an exclusion or exception to a license requirement maybe available.

 International Travel Form